ENTP vs INTP – Key Differences between these Two Personalities

 • Their Introverted Thinking makes them excellent inventors and imaginative thinkers.

 An ENTP’s tertiary function is Extraverted Feeling, which involves seeking peaceful and harmonious interpersonal relationships.
-This aspect of their personality is not usually naturally developed but can be improved upon with work.
+This aspect of their personality is not usually naturally developed but can be improved with work.
 Here are some ways ENTPs express their Extraverted Feeling:

 • They can be whimsical and playful with others if they sense that the mood in the room needs to be lightened.